aalmiray/griffon_sample_apps/java-test/README.txt

-Sample Griffon application that uses Java as the primray language for its Model, View and Controller implementations.
+Sample Griffon application that uses Java as the primary language for its Model, View and Controller implementations.
 Note that Groovy is still required at runtime as the lifecycle scripts and configuration files are still written in Groovy; also the Griffon runtime has some dependencies